uis-no/dat550-2025/handson_gpu_usage/README.md

 There are two options to run GPU training on servers:

-1. by reserving the GPU on gpu.ux.uis.no
+1. by reserving the GPU on [UiS GPU portal](https://gpu.ux.uis.no).
 2. Using [Slurm](slurm)